 Do you have a love of Australian Fauna and Flora?
 Volunteers play a major role assisting the Wildlife and Horticulture Departments staff to care for our precious wildlife and beautiful native gardens at the Sanctuary each day.

 This volunteer program involves working alongside our Wildlife Keepers on their daily rounds, assisting them with the care of animals in the Sanctuary collection, and within the Presentations Department (this team manages the daily shows that educate the public about wildlife and conservation).

-The rounds that volunteers can work on include: mammals, birds, reptiles, Presentations, koalas, kangaroo paddock, sheep shearing show and wildlife enclosures maintenance.
-The range of mammals, birds and reptiles is extensive, and includes a huge variety of Australian native fauna such as wombats, dingoes, frogs and even stick insects!
+The rounds that volunteers can work on include: mammals, birds, reptiles, Presentations, Wild Experiences, sheep shearing assistant, or koalas.
+The range of mammals, birds and reptiles is extensive, and includes a huge variety of Australian native fauna such as kangaroos, wombats, dingoes, emus, lorikeets, snakes, frogs and even stick insects!